bengisuuk/iTunesSearch/README.md

 ## Building

-You can open the porject in Xcode and run.
+You can open the project in Xcode and press the run button.